mrdk/mind/doc/words.rst

 .. word:: allot		( n -- )

-      Allocate n bytes at the end of the dictionary.
-(Afterwards, it may be no longer aligned.
+   Allocate *n* bytes at the end of the dictionary.
+(Afterwards it may be no longer aligned.

 .. word:: ,		( n -- )

       Align the dictionary and put the cell n at its end.